 To configure O365 apps in the Citrix Workspace app, make sure to complete the following:

-If you have a primary domain available in Azure AD that is not federated with other services, you can use that domain to federate to Citrix Access Control.
+If you have a primary domain available in Azure AD that is not federated with other services, you can use that domain to federate to Citrix Secure Workspace Access.
 Ensure that this domain, either the parent or the child domain of it is not already federated and the parent domain of it is not already added in the Azure Active Directory (AAD).

 For example, if your user login using firstname.lastname@example.org, then demo.citrix.com is primary domain, citrix.com is parent domain, and us.demo.citrix.com is child domain.

-If you cannot federate the primary domain, add a net new domain to Azure AD and federate it to Citrix Access Control.
+If you cannot federate the primary domain, add a net new domain to Azure AD and federate it to Citrix Secure Workspace Access.
 Create the domain and complete the verification.
 For details, see https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-custom-domain.